-In the arena of news releases, however, there is an all-too-common experience that I’ll dub “yawning cats and dogs.”
+In the arena of news releases, however, there is an all-too-common experience: yawning cats and dogs.
 That’s an expression for the lifeless, bland collections of words that do a disservice to the word “news.”

 This came to mind a few weeks ago, when a college friend asked for advice on creating a news release for an upcoming art exhibit featuring his work.
-At my request, he sent me a release that he used a few years ago.
+At my request, he sent me a release he’d used previously.

-If you are looking to develop as a publicist, or in any way as someone seeking to attract attention from the media and your target audience, I hope you find the response to my friend (below) helpful.
+It read like so many other so-called news releases–written without any creativity, imagination or sense of story-telling.
+For those looking to develop as a publicist, or in any way as someone seeking to attract attention from the media and your target audience, my response to my friend (below) should be helpful.

 “What you sent is a very common style of release.
 What, who, when, where.
 What it lacks is “why”.
 And that’s the heart of great story-telling.